tern-tools/tern/README.md

 - Git (Installation instructions can be found here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - attr (sudo apt-get install attr or sudo dnf install attr)
 - Python 3.6 or newer (sudo apt-get install python3.6(3.7) or sudo dnf install python36(37))
 - Pip (sudo apt-get install python3-pip).

-Note that you don't have to do this for Fedora OSs.
+Some distro versions have all of these except `attr` preinstalled but `attr` is a common utility and is available via the package manager.

 For Docker containers
 - Docker CE (Installation instructions can be found here: https://docs.docker.com/engine/installation/#server)

 Make sure the docker daemon is running.

-*NOTE:* Tern currently supports containers built with Docker but it is architected to support other container image formats.

 Create a python3 virtual environment:
 ```